Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

  - Requirements for calculation of task duration (i.e. how to deal with changing time zones).
  - Requirements for labeling tasks.

-### Application
+### Application Business Rules

-The application package contains everything which is specific for the application.
+The application business rules package contains everything which is specific for the application.
 That is all policies or rules which will only change if the core logic of the application changes.

 The enterprise business rules have a different reason to change, as they are defined on the level of the organization.